 - Career Coaching (Information, Advice and Guidance)

 - Management of Higher Education Career and Employability Services

 Each module is taught via a blend of contact time and distance learning with the precise blend varying according to each module.
 You will be taught by experienced AGCAS Trainers for at least two modules.

 The workshops are highly interactive and led by experienced career development professionals.
-The distance-learning elements are taught via a virtual learning environment and include use of multimedia materials and forums.
+The distance-learning materials are delivered via a virtual learning environment.

 Everyone on the MA, PG Diploma and PG Certificate starts with the core modules, firstly in Career Development Theories and then Challenges of Careers Work in Higher Education.
 These modules run twice a year.

 Vary between 5-40 students dependent on the module.

 Each module typically consists of independent learning using on-line study materials, links to key readings, online webinars, and tutorial support.
 Most modules also include workshops.
 The precise blend varies according to each module and is explained in the relevant module section.

 The course is generally assessed through work-based projects depending on the module choices each student makes.